- Home

 We all know that laughter feels good, but its benefits go far beyond this.
 Research tells us that laughter can…

-• Relax the entire body.
-A hearty laugh can help to relieve physical tension and stress for around 45 minutes at a time.
+Relax the entire body.
+A hearty laugh can help to relieve physical tension and stress for around 45 minutes.

-• Help you live longer.
-A Norwegian study found that those with a strong sense of humour lived longer than those who didn’t.
+Help you live longer.
+This study found that those with a strong sense of humour lived longer than those who didn’t.

-• Burn calories.
-While laughing isn’t going to replace regular exercise, a study found that laughing for 15 minutes a day can burn approximately 40 calories.
+Burn calories.
+While laughing isn’t a replacement for regular exercise, a study found that laughing for 15 minutes a day can burn approximately 40 calories.
 This means that over a year, laughing can help a person lose three to four pounds.

-• Help you be less defensive.
-The sense of well-being we feel when we laugh can help us to forget criticisms, doubts, judgments, and resentments.
+Help you be less defensive.
+The sense of well-being we feel when we laugh can help us to forget criticisms, doubts, judgements, and resentments.

-• Help you to express your true feelings.
+Help you to express your true feelings.
 Laughter can be a gateway to release other emotions that we might have been suppressing.
-It’s not uncommon for someone to laugh hysterically, only for their laughter to turn into sad tears as their other emotions start to come through.
+It’s not uncommon for someone to laugh hysterically, only for their laughter to turn into sad tears as their other emotions start to leak through.

-• Improve memory.
+Improve memory.
 Humour and laughter can assist with memory retention.
-Research has found that information has a greater chance of being remembered and shared if the material makes the person who is studying it laugh.
+Research has found that information has a greater chance of being remembered and shared if the material makes the person studying it laugh.

 9 tips to help you laugh more

-Understanding the positives that humour and laughing can bring is one thing, but you might also be wondering how you can bring more of it into your life.
+Understanding the positives that humour and laughter can bring is one thing, but you might be wondering how you can bring more of it into your life.

-We hope the following 9 tips will bring some light and laughter to your day.
+We hope the following nine tips will bring some light and laughter to your day.

 1. Avoid becoming fixated on the negative